SofaDefrost/SofaViscoElastic/README.md

 * [Applications](#applications)

 ## Introduction
-SofaViscoElastic is a Software Open Architecture Framework (SOFA) plugin, which implements the fundamental linear viscoelastic and visco-hyperelastic constitutive laws applied to tetrahedral meshes.
+SofaViscoElastic is a Software Open Architecture Framework (SOFA) plugin that implements the fundamental linear viscoelastic and visco-hyperelastic constitutive laws for tetrahedral meshes.
 Viscoelasticity is a property of elastomeric materials that influences their mechanical behavior under dynamic conditions.
 Viscoelastic constitutive equations are dependent on the stress/strain rate.
-At low stress/strain rates, a viscoelastic material behaves like a viscous liquid-like material, while at high stress/strain rates, the same material behaves like a Hookean solid.
+At low stress/strain rates, a viscoelastic material behaves like a viscous liquid, while at high stress/strain rates, it behaves like a Hookean solid.
 The simplest viscoelastic models are:

 ![Basic Models](./img/img1.png)

-These two models represent the basic unit that constitutes the viscoelastic materials.
-They are composed of an elastic part described by the spring symbol and a viscous one represented by the dashpot.
+These two models represent the basic units that constitute viscoelastic materials.
+They are composed of an elastic part, represented by the spring symbol, and a viscous part, represented by the dashpot.
-The Maxwell and Kelvin-Voigt models describe the behavior of a few kinds of materials, like silly-putty and gels.
-Furthermore, they are unstable theoretical models under creep (Maxwell) or stress relaxations (Kelvin-Voigt) conditions.
+The Maxwell and Kelvin-Voigt models describe the behavior of certain materials, such as silly putty and gels.
+Furthermore, they are unstable theoretical models under creep (Maxwell) or stress relaxation (Kelvin-Voigt) conditions.
 Elastomers and rubbers are polymeric materials in nature but are also used in several industrial applications.
 Many research fields are involved in developing and using new elastomeric materials and rubbers, such as soft robotics and surgical applications.
-For this reason, this plugin is indicated for users who want a realistic mechanical simulation of these materials afflicted by the viscoelastic effect.
+For this reason, this plugin is recommended for users who want a realistic mechanical simulation of these materials affected by viscoelasticity.
 To describe their viscoelastic properties, different viscoelastic models have to be used, like the Standard Linear Solid (SLS) Maxwell/Kelvin-Voigt representation:

 ![SLS Models](./img/img2.png)

 They add another spring in parallel (Maxwell representation) or in series (Kelvin-Voigt representation) to make the model stable under creep and stress relaxation.
-They are excellent for describing viscoelastic polymer rheology.
+They are excellent for describing the rheology of viscoelastic polymers.
 The SofaViscoElastic plugin presents nine different viscoelastic models.
-For more theoretical information, users can refer to the paper "Considering the viscoelastic effects in soft robotic modeling" by Ferrentino et al., submitted in the Soft Robotic Journal (SORO).
+For more theoretical information, users can refer to the paper "Considering the viscoelastic effects in soft robotic modeling" by Ferrentino et al., submitted to the Soft Robotic Journal (SORO).

 ## Visco-Hyperelasticity
-The visco-hyperelastic describes the mechanical behavior of the elastomers in large deformations.
+The visco-hyperelastic model describes the mechanical behavior of the elastomers in large deformations.
 In this regime, the hyperelasticity of the material is shown in parallel to the viscous effects, in particular, for this plugin:

 ![Visco-hyperelastic models](./img/hyperelastic.png)

 Hence, it combines the hyperelastic models already implemented in Sofa with Maxwell Branches.
 The user can choose for each visco-hyperelastic model until the second order (two Maxwell branches in parallel).

 ## Hysteresis
-The material models don't include hysteresis modeling, which will be added in future works.
+Hysteresis is automatically included by including dashpots in the system.
+Anyway, this plugin doesn't yet model the Mullin effect.
+The Mullins effect is a strain-softening phenomenon in elastomers, where the stress-strain curve irreversibly softens after the first loading cycle, depending on the maximum strain previously reached.

 ## Installation
 This plugin is available for Ubuntu/Linux, Macintosh, and Windows.
 The only dependency is the SOFA plugin "SofaPython3" (make sure it is installed).